Specific provisions exist for the reproduction of documents, be it for personal use or for publication.

 It should be remembered that all reproduction of documents may be subject to copyright under the Code of Intellectual Property (law n° 92-597 of July 1st 1992).

 Reproduction or representation rights are independent of performance rights and copyright for those works which have not yet entered the public domain.
 The user is therefore required to request the necessary authorization from the authors or beneficiaries.
-The Bordeaux Municipal Archives do not accept responsibility for any usage which has not obtained the necessary authorization.
+The Bordeaux Metropole Archives do not accept responsibility for any usage which has not obtained the necessary authorization.
 Reproductions requested in order to illustrate books, periodicals or other print products (CD-Rom, website, audiovisual media, etc.) are subject to a fee fixed by the City Council.
 A waiver may be granted, on request, for low circulation scientific works.
-In all cases, a reproduction contract must be set up with the municipal Archives.
+In all cases, a reproduction contract must be set up with the Archives.